 Desserts in Egyptian - Umm Ali

-A dish that goes back to the 13th century, legend has it that Sultan Ezz El Din Aybak’s wife made it for a victory celebration where it was made and shared amongst people of the land.
+A traditional dish that you’ll find on most dessert menus in Egyptian restaurants.
+It goes back to the 13th century, legend has it that Sultan Ezz El Din Aybak’s wife made it for a victory celebration where it was made and shared amongst people of the land.

 Since then it became famously known after her.